toger5/Spectre-gtk/GSoC/GSoC.md

 _!
 WIP !
 Feedback is very welcome via: @toger5:matrix.org_
-# Matrix as a backup/cloud service (application back-end)
+# Matrix as a backup/cloud service (Application back-end)

 To get to the point immediately: The idea of using matrix as a file server is very appealing.
 The matrix protocol checks all the boxes:
  - Tree like structure with spaces (a folder structure)